 Why are the early years so crucial for a child’s development and why is there so much focus on childhood learning?
 Here are 10 reasons.

-The importance of early childhood development lies in how that early learning shapes the child’s life.
+The importance of early childhood development lies in how early learning shapes a child’s life.

 It may seem that learning starts when children begin formal schooling, however, it starts right from birth.
-That’s why it is important to create a healthy learning environment for your child to grow and learn in.
+That’s why it is important to create a healthy learning environment for children to grow and learn in.

-Here are some reasons early childhood development is so important.
+Here are some reasons why early childhood development is so important.

 1. The First 6 Years Are Crucial